human-solutions/fluent-typed/README.md

     // It provides safe function for accessing all messages. let strs: L10nLanguage = L10n::EnGb.load().unwrap();

+    // with the feature "langneg" you can do automatic language negotiation,
+    // which falls back on the default language as configured in the BuildOptions
+    // in the build.rs when generating.
+    let _ = L10n::langneg("en-GB");

     // In Dioxus/Leptos/Silkenweb etc the L10nLanguage struct is typically
     // used inside of a Signal or other reactive construct, so that all
     // translations are automatically updated when the struct is changed.